vsrinivas/fuchsia/zircon/docs/fair_scheduler.md

 a modification of WFQ, is planned to improve control over tuning of latency versus throughput.

-The following subsections outline the the algorithm as implemented in Zircon to aid in understanding the scheduler's behavior and impact on the system.
+The following subsections outline the algorithm as implemented in Zircon.
 From here on, "fair scheduler" and "Zircon fair scheduler" are used interchangeably.

 ### Ordering Thread Execution